Peters Surname Meaning, History & Origin

 The Dutch and north German version was Pieters which often became Peters in America.
 The Dutch Pieterse is a common Afrikaans name in South Africa.
 Peters is also widely found as a surname in Nigeria.

-Peters Resources on
+Peters Surname Resources on The Internet

 - Robert Peters and Elizabeth Fuller

 - Early Records of the Peters Family of Andover

 - The Peters Family Peters from Germany to America.

 - from Southern England, France and Germany

 - to America, Canada, South Africa and Australia